California to require background checks for ammo purchases | The China Post

 Store clerks will run buyers’ identification through that database and a second database of those who bought guns legally but are no longer allowed to own them because of certain criminal convictions or mental health commitments.
 Those who pass get their ammo on the spot.

 But the Democratic governor and Robyn Thomas, executive director of the Giffords Law Center to Prevent Gun Violence, said there are still some issues that must be addressed.
-People who bought rifles or shotguns before 2014 and anyone who bought a handgun before 1996 are likely not in the state’s registry.
+People who bought rifles or shotguns before 2014 and anyone who bought a handgun before 1996 are likely not in the state’s Armed and Prohibited Persons System.

 “Sometimes in the drafting process little bits and pieces don’t always fit perfectly together,” Thomas said.

-Wilcox and Matthew Cubeiro, an attorney representing opponents, said owners of unregistered weapons will have to pay 9 for a one-time background check that can take days to complete and is good for a single purchase within 30 days.
+Wilcox and Matthew Cubeiro, an attorney representing opponents, said owners who aren’t in the system will have to pay 9 for a one-time background check that can take days to complete and is good for a single purchase within 30 days.
 Wilcox said that should encourage owners to register their firearms.

 Buyers will also have to get their ammunition through registered dealers, ending a practice that Thomas said allowed bullets ordered online to be delivered to their doors “like a pizza.”
 But she said the law allows owners to give each other ammunition.